Increasing Cycling Through Awareness and Education

-Thousands of people were exposed to the campaign messaging through the week, with 38% of those surveyed saying it had inspired them to cycle more.
-Further data outlined that 36% people would cycle more if their employers provided greater incentives, giving us strong ammunition to work further with businesses to improve communication, facilities and support for people to cycle to work, including through the BYCS’ Bike to Work offer.
-The pilot proved the success and huge future potential of the Go Cycling campaign format.
+Thousands of people were exposed to the campaign messaging throughout the week, with 38% of those surveyed saying it had inspired them to cycle more.
+Further data outlined that 36% people would cycle more if their employers provided greater incentives, giving us a solid base to work further with businesses to improve communication, facilities and support for people to cycle to work.

-We are looking for new partners to work with us to expand Go Cycling to tackle new topics (covering anything from environmental impact to childhood health) or to run the mental health campaign in their local area.
-Speak to us today about how to bring Go Cycling to life with us.
+We are looking for new partners to work with us to expand Go Cycling and tackle new topics (from environmental impact to early childhood development) or to run the mental health campaign in their local area.